feiloo/ngs_infra/design_docs/hpc_requirements_document.md

 | big targeted panel   | 8          | 32             | 8       |             ? |        ? | 200MB       |
 | whole exome analysis | 15         | 160            | 128     |             ? |        ? | 40GB        |

-## Usecase: Continuous integration test jobs
+### Usecase: Continuous integration for new clinical pipeline

-These jobs are used to continuously verify every change to our analysis against real data.
+These jobs are used to continuously verify every change to our new clinical bach analysis jobs against real data.

 Test jobs will likely run a few of each clinical job type.
 More than 3 test job executions per week are preferable to aid development.